videojuicer/core-api-docs/query_requests.markdown

 Query Requests
 ==============

-The Videojuicer core API provides a unified mechanism for reqesting (optionally filtered) lists of objects and conventions for determining their collation and pagination.
+The Videojuicer core API provides a unified mechanism for requesting (optionally filtered) lists of objects and conventions for determining their collation and pagination.

 Requests
 --------